Chart icon: chart user instructionsUsing our interactive charts

 A given drug sample can have multiple positive results.
 On way to examine these results is to look at how often things occur together.
 In the heatmaps below, we present the percentage of samples testing positive for the pair of drugs or drug categories listed (ignoring the presence of all other drugs).
 The diagonal (where the column name and row name are the same) represents those samples testing positive for only that drug category (these samples may have tested positive for a drug category not listed here).
 The rows and columns are ordered from largest to smallest share of drug checking samples, alone or in combination.
 For more details on drug categories named, click here.

 For example, if you mouse over the row marked Fentanyl analogues and the column marked Fentanyl, you can see that one sample was positive for fentanyl and for at least one fentanyl analogue, with the Cocaine and Fentanyl analogues cell indicating this sample was not positive for cocaine.
-The Cocaine alone cell (Cocaine row and Cocaine column) indicates that 83% of the 107 samples, or 89, were positive for cocaine and no other category here.
+The Cocaine alone cell (Cocaine row and Cocaine column) indicates that 84% of the samples were positive for cocaine and no other category here.
 If you move along the Cocaine row (or column) you can see the share of all samples that tested positive for cocaine itself and that other drug type.
 The Phenethylamines alone cell indicates that another sample not positive for cocaine had one or more phenethylamines and no other drug category shown here.
-Three samples were positive for methamphetamine alone.
-Together, that is 5 of the 107 samples that had no cocaine.
+Five samples were positive for methamphetamine alone.
+Two samples were positive for no drug category in the matrix.
+Together, that is 9 of the 134 samples that had no cocaine.

 Data notes